Jindřich Bišický

-Jindřich Bišický (11 February 1889 in Zeměchy, now part of Kralupy nad Vltavou – 31 October 1949 in Velvary) is known as the author of unique photographs from World War I. He was not properly identified until 2009.
+Jindřich Bišický (11 February 1889 – 31 October 1949) was a Czech photographer.
+He is known as the author of unique photographs from World War I. He was not properly identified until 2009.

 Early life

-Jindřich Bišický was born in a small village in 1889.
+Jindřich Bišický was born in Zeměchy (now part of Kralupy nad Vltavou), Bohemia, Austria-Hungary on 11 February 1889.
 After apprenticeship as a bricklayer, he studied technical school in Prague-Smíchov with 1906 practice in Drohobycz (Galicia), in the reconstruction of an oil refinery.
 His mandatory 10-month-long military service was in Trient, as a military sketcher.

 Military photography

-At the beginning of World War I Bišický was drafted into the Infantry regiment No. 47 in Graz and became a member of the staff and the regimental photographer.
+At the beginning of World War I Bišický was drafted into the Austrian Infantry regiment No. 47 in Graz and became a member of the staff and the regimental photographer.
 The regiment first fought on the Eastern Front, in Galicia; in 1915 it moved to the Italian Front and stayed there until the end of war.
 Lieutenant (and later Captain) Bišický took hundreds of photographs of the life in the trenches, using the ICA Ideal camera.

 Death

 One year before the end of the war, while on leave, Bišický married Zdenka Pekárková.
-After the war, the family moved to Velvary and Bišický worked as building contractor until his death by stomach cancer in 1949.
+After the war, the family moved to Velvary and Bišický worked as building contractor until his death by stomach cancer.
+He died ibn Velvary on 31 October 1949.